 On the question of the boundaries and contours of the domain of distributive justice - about the sorts of judgments that count as judgments of distributive justice and about their logical interconnections - the surface differences between the views of Cohen and Rawls conceal important underlying similarities.
 They agree that principles of distributive justice can be applied to the following: institutional rules (including those that belong to the "basic structure" of society), individual conduct (in particular the actions performed, or the decisions made, when individuals obey or disobey, apply or misapply, just institutional rules), the attitudes and dispositions of individuals (when these motivate them to help realize justice in society), and states of affairs (where these are constituted by determinate distributions of the benefits and burdens of social life).
-They also agree -- if surface disagreement generated by the Rawlsian dictum that the "primary" judgments of justice are judgments about institutions is set aside -- that a certain logical priority, among judgments of states of affairs.
-Judgments about the justice or injustice of states of affairs.
-Judgments about the justice or injustice of a society's institutions (including those that belong to the "basic structure") are all indebted, directly or indirectly, to judgments about the justice or injustice of the states of affairs constituted by determinate distributions of the benefits and burdens of the benefits and burdens of social life.
+They also agree -- if surface disagreement generated by the Rawlsian dictum that the "primary" judgments of justice are judgments about institutions is set aside -- that a certain logical priority, among judgments of distributive justice, must be accorded judgments about the justice or injustice of states of affairs.
+Judgments about the justice or injustice of people's attitudes and dispositions, their actions and decisions, and judgments about the justice of a society's institutions (including those that belong to the "basic structure") are all indebted, directly or indirectly, to judgments about the justice or injustice of the states of affairs constituted by determinate distributions of the benefits and burdens of social life.

 Where do they disagree?
 It might be thought that they disagree about how broadly the institutions belonging to the "basic structure" should be conceived.
-If it were only institutions governed by legally coercive rules that qualified, in Rawls's view, for inclusion in the basic structure, Cohen's insistence that institutions governed by noncoercive rules (rules established and maintained by social consensus, for example) ought also to be included would point to an important difference between them.
+If it were only institutions governed by legally coercive rules that qualified, in Rawls's view, for inclusion in the basic structure, Cohen's insistence that institutions governed by non-coercive rules (rules established and maintained by social consensus, for example) ought also to be included would point to an important difference between them.
 However, despite the fact that he sometimes targets the narrower view, Cohen recognizes that there is textual evidence for Rawls's acceptance of the broader view.